DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 }
 ```

-Like before, To get the actual client's internal IP you can run this command:
+As been done before, to get the actual client's internal IP you can run this command:

 ```
 ifconfig eth0 | awk '/inet addr/ { print $2}' | sed 's#addr:##g'